Biden, Congress face big week for agenda, government funding

 Her comments reflected the enormous stakes for the coming week, one that could define the Biden presidency and shape the political contours of next year’s midterm elections.

-For Pelosi and Schumer, two veteran political leaders, it is the job of their careers.

-Democrats have only a few votes to spare in the House and no votes to spare in the 50-50 Senate, since there is no Republican support expected for Biden’s massive agenda.
+Democrats have only a few votes to spare in the House for Biden’s massive agenda.
 Some Republican senators did back the $1 trillion public works bill, but now House Republicans are objecting, saying it is too much.

 While progressives say they have already compromised enough on Biden's big bill, having come down from a bill they originally envisioned at $6 trillion, some are also acknowledging the more potential changes.